vmware-tanzu/application-accelerator-samples/doc/gitOps.md

 cd where-for-dinner-gitops
 ```

-## Login and Set Context/Project/Space
+## Login and Set Project

-If you are not already in context of your development space, login into the tanzu platform and set the appropriate context, project, and space
+If you are not already logged-in into the tanzu platform and set the appropriate project
 using the following commands:

 ```
 tanzu login
-tznzu context use <context name>
-tanzu project use <project name>
+tanzu project use
-tanzu space use <space name>
 ```

 ## Deploy The Workloads